Membership approves revised bylaws for 2022

 The Secretary shall:

-- Record and keep minutes of the Board of Directors meetings and General meetings, submitting one copy of each to the President, and filing one copy of each in the Book of Minutes.
+- Record and keep minutes of all in-person and virtual Board of Directors meetings and General meetings, submitting one copy of each to the President for sharing with the Board of Directors and filing one copy of each in the Book of Minutes.

 - Conduct the correspondence of the Club at the direction of the President and Board of Directors.